pangrr/tangle/README.md

+Do you enjoy those online tutorial posts?

+Do you want your program to also look like a tutorial?

-Prgramming in markdown like creating a tutorial, for yourself and for others. `tangle` is a tool to generate code from markdown files.
+You can program in markdown with code inside and use `tangle` to extract code from markdown files.

+To get started creating your tutorial like program:
+1. Think and write about key points.
+    - Don't mind the completeness of your program.
+    - Don't mind route works or boilerplates.
+    - Usually you feel good to add some code (possibly as functions) to each of the core parts.
+    - Don't mind where to put the code into code files.
+    - After this process, you should feel 'That's mostly it!' and feel safe to take a break.
+2. Think about appendix.
+    - Exception handling.
+    - Boring routes.
+    - Boilerplates.
+3. Mind where to put the code.

 # How to tangle?
-Install nodejs then `npm install -g @pangrr/tangle`.
+Install NodeJS then `npm install -g @pangrr/tangle`.

 Useage:
 ```